npp-prog/inventory-system/README.md

   .onSnapshot()` shape `app.js` expects.
 - `js/auth-ui.js` - wires the sign-in form, Google sign-in button, forgot-password link.
 - `js/main.js` - watches Firebase auth state, shows/hides the sign-in screen vs. the app.
-- `js/app.js` - the whole system: item/ledger engine, RIS/RSMI, Consumed/Distributed reports,
+- `js/app.js` - the whole system: item/ledger engine, RIS/RSMI (Consumed), Acknowledgement Receipt
-  Reconciliation, Access Role, printable Appendix 9/40/48/53 forms.
+  (Distributed), Consumed/Distributed reports, Reconciliation, Access Role, printable Appendix 9/40/48/53 forms plus the Acknowledgement Receipt form.
 All functions referenced from inline `onclick=""` HTML are attached to `window` at the very bottom of the file (this app runs as an ES module, so module-scope names aren't global the way they are in a classic `<script>`) - **remember to add any new inline-onclick function to that block**.